courtney-maynard/data440/hw9/final_exam_report.md

 **B: Would you prefer an email classifier to have more false positives or more false negatives?
 Why?**

+I would prefer the classifier to have more False Positives in this case than False Negatives.
+False positives would mean that non-relevant emails, like a spam email, would be classified as relevant.
+Though this could be irritating as you are seeing spam emails that you don't want to, its better than the alternative, false negatives, which would lead to missing important/relevant emails that are incorrectly classified as spam.

 ### Q4: Extra Credit
 Report the precision and recall scores of your classification results and include the formulas used to compute the values.